linroger/FinanceCompendium/II. Economics/International/International Economics/VII - Balance of Payments/16 - National and International Accounts.md

 ---
-aliases: null
-tags: null
-key_concepts: null
-parent_directory: null
-cssclasses: academia
-title: 'Balance of Payments I: The Gains from Financial Globalization'
-linter-yaml-title-alias: 'Balance of Payments I: The Gains from Financial Globalization'
+title: "16 - National and International Accounts"
+parent_directory: "VII - Balance of Payments"
+formatted: "2025-12-21 05:04:43 PM"
+formatter_model: "kimi-k2-turbo"
+cli_tool: "claude-code"
 primary_tags:
-- investment process limits country
-- country positive initial wealth
-- relationship aid inflows country
-- household cope economic shocks
-- oil boom provides good
-- financial globalization save rainy
+  - "financial globalization benefits"
+  - "consumption smoothing gains"
+  - "investment efficiency gains"
+  - "risk diversification gains"
+  - "long run budget constraint"
 secondary_tags:
-- financial globalization doesn work
-- aid directed countries better
-- balance payments gains
-- investment implies consumption creates
-- aid squandered reasons
+  - "international borrowing limits"
+  - "economic shocks coping"
+  - "household analogy economics"
+  - "hurricane economic impact"
+  - "current account deficits"
-- global capital markets
+  - "capital markets access"
-- low output implies capital
-- financial liberalization large barriers
-- benefits financial globalization
-- foreign aid administered little
-- doubts vast amounts aid
+  - "foreign aid effectiveness"
-- developing countries financial openness
+  - "developing countries finance"
-- investment inefficiency global level
-- capital markets failing criticism
-- saving decisions norwegians did
-- slowly access global capital
-tags_extracted: '2025-12-18T00:46:19.702773'
+cssclasses: academia
 ---

 # Balance of Payments I: The Gains from Financial Globalization

 Save for a rainy day.

-Make bay while the sun shines.
+Make hay while the sun shines.

 Don't put all your eggs in one basket.

-# H ow does your household cope with economic shocks and the financial

-challenges they pose?
+How does your household cope with economic shocks and the financial challenges they pose?
 Let's take an extreme example.
 Suppose you are self-employed and own a business.
 A severe storm appears and a flood overwhelms your town.
 This is bad news on several fronts.
 As people recover from the disaster, businesses, including yours, suffer and your income is lower for several months.
 If your business premises are damaged, you must also plan to make new investments to repair the damage.

 If you have no financial dealings with anyone, your household, as a little closed economy, faces a difficult trade-off as your income falls.
 Your household income has to equal its consumption plus investment.
 Would you try to maintain your level of consumption, and neglect the need to invest?
 Or would you invest, and let your household suffer as you cut back drastically on consumption?
 Faced with an emergency like this, most of us look for help beyond our own household, if we can: we might hope for transfers (gifts from friends and family, or emergency relief payments from the government or a charity), or we might rely on financial markets (dip into savings, apply for a loan, rely on an insurance payout, etc.).

 What does this story have to do with international economics?
 If we redraw the boundaries of this experiment and expand from the household unit, to the local, regional, and finally national level, the same logic applies.
-Countries face shocks all the time, and how they are able cope with them depends on whether they are open or closed to economic interactions with other nations.
+Countries face shocks all the time, and how they are able to cope with them depends on whether they are open or closed to economic interactions with other nations.

-1 The Limits on How Much a Country Can Borrow: The Long-Run Budget Constraint
+## 1 The Limits on How Much a Country Can Borrow: The Long-Run Budget Constraint

-2 Gains from Consumption Smoothing
+## 2 Gains from Consumption Smoothing

-3 Gains from Efficient Investment
+## 3 Gains from Efficient Investment

-4 Gains from Diversification of Risk
+## 4 Gains from Diversification of Risk

-5 Conclusions
+## 5 Conclusions

 To get a sense of how countries can deal with shocks, we can look at data from Caribbean and Central American countries that have faced the same kinds of shock as the household we just described.
 Every year many tropical storms, some of them of hurricane strength, sweep through this region.
 The storms are large—hundreds of miles across—and most countries in the region are much smaller in size, some no more than little islets.
 For them, a hurricane is the town flood blown up to a national scale.
 The worst storms cause widespread destruction and loss of life.